manuelarte/gowasp/README.md

 ### 4. Add Comments

-Vulnerabilities we are going to check here:
+The vulnerabilities we are going to check here:

 - Broken Access Control
 - [CSRF](https://owasp.org/www-community/attacks/csrf)